beatrichartz/csv/README.md

 * Elixir `1.1.0` is required for all versions above `1.1.5`.

 ## Design Goals
-This library aims to to solve concerns related to csv parsing in data pipelines, following the UNIX philosophy.
+This library aims to to solve concerns related to csv parsing in data pipelines, following the UNIX philosophy:
+It consumes streams or enumerables, producing streams of lists, maps or tuples depending on configuration.
+This simplifies using it in data pipelines, where CSV encoding or decoding is only one of the processing steps.

 ## Usage
 `CSV` can decode and encode from and to a stream of bytes or lines.